Fort Laramie Photos

 Ruins of Officers' quarters and Old Bedlam, approx. 1925

 In 1936, the National Park Service expressed interest in designation of the fort as a national monument if it would be donated to the Service.
 In 1937 the State Legislature authorized the aquisition of the property at a price not to exceed $27,000.
-A ceremony celebrating the acquisition at the fort was attended by, among others, William Henry Jackson who was then 94 years old, Charles Nylen of Douglas who was a member of two expeditions led out of the fort by General George Crook, and by Russell Thorp, Jr., son of a former owner of the Cheyenne-Black Hills Express Co., operator of the famed Deadwood State.
+A ceremony celebrating the acquisition at the fort was attended by, among others, William Henry Jackson who was then 94 years old, Charles Nylen of Douglas who was a member of two expeditions led out of the fort by General George Crook, and by Russell Thorp, Jr., son of a former owner of the Cheyenne-Black Hills Express Co., operator of the famed Deadwood Stage.

 Officers Quarters, 1939.